Samsung/tizen-docs/docs/guides/web/ui/tau/animation-w.md

 ### Chaining

 The animation is inserted to the animation queue automatically before playing.
-At first, this feature does not seem important for making an animation, but if this method is supported, the LOC (Line Of Code) is decreased significantly.
+At first, this feature does not seem important for making an animation, but if the animation is implemented in this way, the LOC (lines of code) can be decreased significantly.

 ```
 <div id="blueBox" style="background-color: 'blue'; position:absolute; width:100px; height:100px;"></div>